 A Private Philanthropic Foundation

+Program Office

-Program Office Lilly Endowment Inc. 2801 N. Meridian St. P.O.
-Box 88068 Indianapolis, IN 46208-0068
+Lilly Endowment Inc.

+2801 N. Meridian St.

+P.O.
+Box 88068

+Indianapolis, IN 46208-0068

-Telephone: 317-924-5471 Website: lillyendowment.org As the world faced the COVID-19 pandemic in 2020, historians looked for lessons from a century earlier when the planet was gripped by the 1918 influenza pandemic.
+Telephone: 317-924-5471 Website: lillyendowment.org

+Memorial Salutes Those Who Served in the 'Great War' As the world faced the COVID-19 pandemic in 2020, historians looked for lessons from a century earlier when the planet was gripped by the 1918 influenza pandemic.
 World War I loomed large in that retrospective, as the earlier pandemic spread widely when the soldiers of many nations returned home from battlefields in Europe and northern Africa.